maxbates/cogeneration/doc/multimers.md

             - more important happens in dataset
         - [x] `cfg.dataset.chain_gap`: integer offset between chains
             - We already support a space between chains when randomize chains
-        - [ ] inspect public multiflow multimer files, see how they are written, how non-residues handled
+        - [x] inspect public multiflow multimer files, see how they are written, how non-residues handled
-        - [ ] ? expose per-chain metadata (chain IDs, lengths) when generating metadata file
-            - however wont be available in public multiflow metadata file
     - Dataset
         - Filtering
             - [ ] Establish options for multiple chains in dataset filter (`min_chains`, `max_chains`)